tlsnotary/tlsnotary/README.md

 ![](/data/documentation/decryptedOK.png)

 Notice two things: "Page decryption successful" in the status bar, and that a new tab has opened.
 That tab will contain the exact html page that you're goind to send to the auditor.
-It's recommended to set `prevent_render=1` in your `tlsnotary.ini` file.
+It's recommended to set `prevent_render=1` (the default) in your `tlsnotary.ini` file.
 Then you will see the html in plaintext, as above.
 If you reset it to `prevent_render=0`, then this tab will show as an html page, although it won't look totally normal as you won't see images loaded.
 It's up to you to decide if the data in this page satisfies two criteria:

 1. It doesn't contain information that you don't want the auditor to see.
 2. It **does** contain data that proves what you want to prove (e.g. proves that you sent $100 on date:X to recipient:Y).